universal-meaning-map/index/context.md

 1. Anyboy with a device connected to the internet have the possibility to share a subjective point of view of any topic.
 We don’t have the necessary tools to process all this **massive amount of information** directly, so we access to it through information retreaval systems that help us **filtering** the sign from the noise.
 The corporations acting as intermediaries have an agenda. <sup id="back7">[[7]](#footnote7)</sup>

 1. The **data** you generate online (from mere traces of your navigation history to content created voluntary) **has value**.
 It is collected and generally used to sell you products and services.
 This creates a marketplace where you are the product. **You don’t own your data**. <sup id="back8">[[8]](#footnote8)</sup><sup id="back9">[[9]](#footnote9)</sup><sup id="back10">[[10]](#footnote10)</sup>

-#### 1.3 — Pending to develop

-* relationship between technology and people
-* relationship between technology and power
-* understanding information as a technology, is then information a soft power?
-* individualist society (links to check: [1](https://www.theobjectivestandard.com/issues/2012-spring/individualism-collectivism/), [2](https://www.verywellmind.com/what-are-individualistic-cultures-2795273), [3](https://en.wikipedia.org/wiki/Individualistic_culture))
-* personal context and knowledge that invites us to explore this ideas (relation w/ Maslow pyramid)

 ---